 When Steve Jobs passed away, I wanted to pay homage to him so I drove down to his residence in Palo Alto and left some flowers in front of his yard (apple garden).
 Felt a sense of gratitude for his vision and a will to truly change the world.
 Some see him as a flawed … Continue reading Staying hungry, staying foolish…

-been sitting on its draft for a little more than 14 months, i guess now is as good a time as any to hit publish on this thing - given that its bitcoin's 10th birthday! bitcoin. everyone is talking about it because everyone is talking about it.
-First time I ever heard of bitcoin was … Continue reading Three sides of a (bit) coin
+been sitting on its draft for a little more than 14 months, i guess now is as good a time as any to hit publish on this thing - given that its bitcoin white paper's 10th birthday! bitcoin. everyone is talking about it because everyone is talking about it.
+First time I ever heard of … Continue reading Three sides of a (bit) coin

 Every once in a while you run into a story that is as powerful as it is moving - the kind that generates sort of emotional kick.
 Almost as if it has all the makings of a dramatic movie, or perhaps of a French cinema - somewhat melancholic, slightly philosophical, silently poetic, at times tragic, … Continue reading You know where it ends, yo it usually depends on where you start….